Residential Real Estate Market Size and Share

 By Mode of Sale: Ownership dominance gives way to rental momentum

-Home sales still made up 61% of 2024 market value, reinforced by cultural preferences and tax advantages.
+Home sales still made up 61% of 2024 residential real estate market value, reinforced by cultural preferences and tax advantages.
 Yet elevated mortgage costs are eroding affordability, nudging many households toward long-term renting.
 Europe forecasts average residential rents to climb 3.2% annually through 2029, outpacing headline inflation.
 Mid-America Apartment Communities maintained occupancy above 95% and delinquency near 0.3%, illustrating the stability of professional rentals.

 Institutional platforms refine the tenant experience with AI lease screening, IoT-enabled maintenance, and dynamic pricing.
 These efficiencies lower operating costs by up to 25%.
 Consequently, rental growth at a 6.79% CAGR is set to chip away at the ownership share, reshaping consumer decisions within the global residential real estate market.